Awadh: Under the hereditary Nawabs of Awadh

 The Nawabs of Awadh were a Persian Shia Muslim dynasty from Nishapur, who not only encouraged the existing Persian-language belle-lettrist activity to shift from Delhi, but also invited, and received, a steady stream of scholars, poets, jurists, architects, and painters from Iran.
-Thus Persian was used in government, in academic instruction, in high culture, and in court,.
+Thus Persian was used in government, in academic instruction, in high culture, and in court.

 Saadat Khan Burhanul Mulk was appointed Nawab in 1722 and established his court in Faizabad near Lucknow.
 He took advantage of a weakening Mughal Empire in Delhi to lay the foundation of the Awadh dynasty.
 His successor was Safdarjung the very influential noble at the Mughal court in Delhi.
 Until 1819, Awadh was a province of the Mughal Empire administered by a Nawab.

 Awadh was known as the granary of India and was important strategically for the control of the Doab, the fertile plain between the Ganges and the Yamuna rivers.
-It was a wealthy kingdom, able to maintain its independence against threats from the Marathas, the British and the Afghans.
+It was a wealthy kingdom, able to maintain its independence against encroachment by the Marathas, the British and the Afghans.

-The third Nawab, Shuja-ud-Daula fell out with the British after aiding Mir Qasim the fugitive Nawab of Bengal.
-He was comprehensively defeated in the Battle of Buxar by the British East India Company, after which he was forced to pay heavy penalties and cede parts of his territory.
+The third Nawab, Shuja-ud-Daula, fell out with the British East India Company (EIC) after aiding Mir Qasim the fugitive Nawab of Bengal.
+He was comprehensively defeated in the Battle of Buxar by a British army, after which he was forced to pay heavy penalties and cede parts of his territory.
 The British appointed a resident at Lucknow in 1773, and over time gained control of more territory and authority in the state.
 They were disinclined to capture Awadh outright, because that would bring them face to face with the Marathas and the remnants of the Mughal Empire.

 Asaf-ud-Daula, the fourth Nawab and son of Shuja-ud-Daula, moved the capital from Faizabad to Lucknow in 1775 and laid the foundation of a great city.
 His rule saw the building of the Asafi Imambara and Rumi Darwaza, built by Raja Tikait Rai Nawab Wazir (Diwan) of Awadh, which till date are the biggest architectural marvels in the city.
 Asaf-ud-Daula made Lucknow one of the most prosperous and glittering cities in all India.
 It is said, he moved because he wanted to get away from the control of a dominant mother.
 On such a thread did the fate of the city of Lucknow depend.